 Best Mouse for VALORANT – The Ultimate Guide

 When a company like Riot games puts out a competitive shooter people are obviously going to be excited to try it out.
-With the closed beta for VALORANT (formerly known as ‘Project A’) well underway a lot of people are trying out the game, and possibly even more are waiting to try it out.
-If you’re one of the lucky ones to have gotten beta access you’ve probably noticed that the game isn’t super easy to pick up.
+If you’re jumping into VALORANT and you’ve never played a shooter like this before you’ve probably noticed that the game isn’t super easy to pick up.

 VALORANT is a game that take a lot of notes from competitive shooters like Counter-Strike, and just like in that game your precision matters a lot so you’re gonna want a good (FPS) gaming mouse.
 If you’re looking to buy your first real gaming mouse (or you just want to upgrade your older one) you’ve come to the right place.
 We’ve been taking a look at what the current VALORANT stars are using and we’ve used our data and experience to come up with a list of five mice that should suit any budget and preference set so that you can get to fragging out as quickly as possible!